Written by: Jaii Fredregill

 The coral gardens off these shores are stunning and inhabited by a unique variety of creatures.
 Nudibranch lovers will be thrilled at the many different sea slugs they can spot.
 On my recent visit, the number of pipefish hanging around was staggering.
 I have been diving throughout Southeast Asia for 3-years now, and I have never seen so many pipefish in one place.

 Even the usual suspects, like moray eels and scorpionfish, seem more dynamic here.
 Perhaps, because there is so much life, it is sometimes hard to know where to look first.

 This giant frogfish I spotted was hands down the most incredible creature I encountered.
-He was an unbelievable sight, camouflaged to match the giant soft coral he had perched himself upon, minus the ruby red blotches.
+He was an unbelievable sight, camouflaged to match the giant sea sponge he had perched himself upon, minus the ruby red blotches.
 I couldn't take my eyes off him and only swam on when the threat of deco was upon me, forcing me to shallower waters.

 This time I dove with Jameson from Mactan Scuba Dive Center, between Kontiki Point and Tambuli.
 They charge PHP 1100 / USD 20 for a shore dive and equipment, and PHP 1600 / USD 30 for a boat dive.
 It was a great day, and I would dive with them again.
 They are also located near hotels, restaurants, etc., and will pick you up from where you're staying if it's a reasonable distance away.

 The more dives you do, the lower the price gets.
 If you have your own equipment you will save there as well.
 This pricing is similar to most shops in the area.
 If you are looking to dive for the day, you might consider not just the price but what it includes, like lunch and any Marine park fees.